urbanjost/M_starpac/README.md

       * Suffix S indicates that the user is allowed to specify  various options which are  preset in the  simplest call  and that  certain  results are returned to the user  via the subroutine CALL statement.
+In the
-In the  sub- sections  that  follow,  the  specific  details  of  this  feature  are discussed individually for each family of subroutines.
+	subsections  that  follow,  the  specific  details  of this feature are discussed individually for each family of subroutines.

       * Suffix M indicates that the series  contains  missing data.
 A missing